Knowledge Management

 1. Knowledge Capture

-a.
-Identifying and collecting tacit and explicit knowledge
+1. Identifying and collecting tacit and explicit knowledge

-b.
-Examples: interviews, process documentation, data collection.
+2. Examples: interviews, process documentation, data collection.

 2. Knowledge Storage

-a.
-Organising knowledge in structured repositories, databases, and document management systems.
+1. Organising knowledge in structured repositories, databases, and document management systems.

-b.
-Examples: internal wikis, digital libraries, secure archives.
+2. Examples: internal wikis, digital libraries, secure archives.

 3. Knowledge Sharing

-a.
-Facilitating access across teams and departments
+1. Facilitating access across teams and departments.

-b.
-Examples: collaboration platforms, intranets, training sessions.
+2. Examples: collaboration platforms, intranets, training sessions.

 4. Knowledge Application

-a.
-Embedding knowledge into workflows and decision-making.
+1. Embedding knowledge into workflows and decision-making.

-b.
-Examples: analytics dashboards, policy updates, AI-powered insights.
+2. Examples: analytics dashboards, policy updates, AI-powered insights.

-This cycle is continuous, knowledge is constantly refreshed, recontextualised, and reapplied as organisations evolve.
+This cycle is continuous.
+Knowledge is constantly refreshed, recontextualised, and reapplied as organisations evolve.

 Types of knowledge management